vijaypurohit322/API-RESPONSE-Manager/README.md

 - Check the proxy server logs for errors
 - Verify the API Response Manager backend is running on port 5000
 - Ensure PROJECT_ID is a valid MongoDB ObjectId

+**Q: Tunnel not connecting**
+- Verify tunnel server is running on port 9000
+- Check that local server is running on the specified port
+- Ensure WebSocket connections are allowed through firewall
+- Verify auth token and user ID are correct

+**Q: Tunnel requests failing**
+- Make sure test server/local API is running
+- Check tunnel client shows "Tunnel Active!" message
+- Verify subdomain matches in all commands
+- Check tunnel server and backend logs for errors

 ## Contributing